-I'm delighted to announce that Eedi (the parent company of Diagnostic Questions) has secured a significant investment from none other than Lego.
+I'm delighted to announce that Eedi (the parent company of Diagnostic Questions) has secured a significant investment from none other than LEGO Ventures.
 Let me tell you how this came about, and what it means for you.

 I had the idea for Diagnostic Questions some 7 years ago when I was lucky enough to hear Dylan Wiliam speak in Bolton.
 That day he shared many effective ideas for improving formative assessment, but the one that stood out for me was the use of carefully designed multiple choice questions.
 These questions could be used to assess the understanding of all students (not the one or two that were on the receiving end of my previous questioning techniques).
 Moreover, students' choices of answers could give their teacher an insight into the precise nature of their misunderstandings, which was a huge advantage when deciding how best to help them.